Areallyfatsum/Areallyfatsum/README.md

 - 👋 Hi, I’m @Areallyfatsum
-- 👀 I’m interested in Electronics
+- 👀 I’m interested in Reinforcement Learning
-- 🌱 I’m currently learning Electrical Engineering in Melbourne
+- 🌱 I’m currently on exchange at the University of Toronto